 35. Taxi Driver (1976)

 In ‘Taxi Driver’, Martin Scorsese gives us one of the most disturbed, unlikely yet whimsical protagonists of our times in Travis Bickle.
 The film follows him as he becomes a taxi driver to cope with his insomnia and watches him being slowly overcome by all the madness in the city around him.
 The real way Taxi Driver wins as a film is how it succeeds in creeping up at you, slowly working its way through the sleaze and horror that seems to affront Travis Bickle.
 In that, it rightfully earns its distinction as a psychological thriller more than a drama, often working on more levels than simply the two.
 The film may be a disturbing watch for some, owing to its dark subject matter, an even darker treatment and a handful of violence, but for viewers willing to look past it, it is nothing short of a brilliant attempt at understanding the part of the human psyche that most often stems itself in the form of vigilantism.
 I mean, who doesn’t muse about rising up to the incorrectness of our times and giving it back?
-It is that deep seated wish fulfilment fantasy that ‘Taxi Driver’ toys with in a highly effective manner.
-The film is now widely regarded as one of the most important films ever made, and introduced the world to the force that was Scorsese.
+It is that deep-seated wish fulfillment fantasy that ‘Taxi Driver’ toys with in a highly effective manner.
+The film is now widely regarded as one of the most important films ever made and introduced the world to the force that was Scorsese.

 34. Paths Of Glory (1957)